slatedocs/slate/source/includes/audit-log/_introduction.md

 ## Pagination
 Pagination on audit log API allows for retrieving the next page from your query results.
 To retrieve the next page, use the `paging` field of the response body.
 The `pit_id` should be the value of your `Pit-Id` header, and the `next_search_after` should be the value of your Search-After header.
 Your query parameters should remain consistent with your original query.
 Audit log results with only one page will return `null` results on the next page.

+- `pit_id`.
+The ID from a specific [point in time (PIT)](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/pit.html) in a fixed time dataset, created automatically when you run a query.
+- `search_after`.
+Use this parameter to retrieve audit log after a specific page in the search results when running a query with the `pit_id`.
+- `size`.
+The size of the requested query.
+This parameter has a minimum value of `100` and a maximum value of `500`.

 ## Validation
 Any methods that take input will validate all parameters.
 Any parameter that fails validation will trigger an error response with status `HTTP 422`.
 The response body will be a JSON object that includes a message as well as a list of fields that failed validation.